takuti/takuti.me/_content/en/work/hivemall.md

 ### Scope

-Core contributor to Apache Hivemall, a scalable machine learning library that enables SQL-based machine learning at scale on Apache Hive, Spark, and Pig.
+Core contributor to Hivemall, a scalable machine learning library that enables SQL-based machine learning at scale on Apache Hive, Spark, and Pig.
 Contributed to new algorithms, PySpark integration, and community outreach.

 ### Technology